IFNSO: Iteration-Free Newton-Schulz Orthogonalization: Method

-As illustrated in Fig.~\ref{fig:k_increase_pattern}, the $N$-th term is the first to converge to $1$.
-Hence, we set the $x$-coordinate of the extreme point of $f_N(\cdot)$ as the location where the Eq. \eqref{sum_equation} first reaches $1$, and obtain the following constraints:
+As illustrated in Figure~\ref{fig:k_increase_pattern}, the $L$-th term dominates the convergence toward $1$.
+Hence, we set the $x$-coordinate of the extreme point of $f_L(\cdot)$ as the location where the Eq. \eqref{sum_equation} first reaches $1$, and obtain the following constraints:

-According to Eq. \eqref{fig:constraints} and \eqref{sum_equation}, $b$ could be represented as follows:
+According to Eq. \eqref{sum_equation} and \eqref{peak}, $w_L$ could be represented as follows: